Magna Carta is known as the first charter to limit the power of the king and to uphold the rights of the individual.

 Where can Magna Carta be seen?

-The 1215 Magna Carta and the 1217 Charter of the Forest were displayed together in Lincoln Castle until AUGUST 2013.
+The 1215 Magna Carta is currently displayed in the David PJ Ross Vault at Lincoln Castle.
 Like the cathedral, the castle was established by William the Conqueror.
 In 1068 the king ordered the building of a castle, and in 1072, a cathedral, both within Lincoln’s Roman walls.
 The castle was founded as a seat of justice, and the Crown Court still operates there.

-Follow the link to the Visit Lincoln website to help plan your visit once the Castle re-opens
+Follow the link to the Visit Lincoln website to help plan your visit to both the Cathedral and Castle with our Joint Ticket offer.

 I quote from our forthcoming book: